 SEMA Action Network (SAN)

-Legislation was introduced to allow a vehicle built for the United States Armed Forces to be registered and operated on public highways in Idaho, even if such vehicle does not meet federal motor vehicle safety standards.
+The Idaho House and Senate approved a bill allowing a vehicle built for the United States Armed Forces to be registered and operated on public highways in Idaho, even if such a vehicle does not meet federal motor vehicle safety standards.

-Virginia lawmakers are considering a bill that would allow qualifying military vehicles to be registered and operated on public roadways as “antiques.”
+The Virginia Senate approved a bill that would allow qualifying military vehicles to be registered and operated on public roadways.